Assessing Vulnerability in Smart Contracts: The Role of Code Complexity Metrics in Security Analysis: Conclusion

 \section{Conclusion}

 Our study examined the use of complexity metrics as indicators of vulnerable code locations in Solidity smart contracts.
 We found that vulnerable functions exhibit distinct characteristics in terms of code complexity compared to non-vulnerable functions.\\ Throughout our investigation, we have obtained a valuable understanding of the relationship between complexity metrics and vulnerability detection in Solidity smart contracts.

+It is important to note that these findings represent correlations.
+High complexity often accompanies larger `problem complexity,' which may be the underlying driver for increased vulnerability risk, rather than the code complexity metrics themselves acting as a causal mechanism.
 From our findings, we can draw the following conclusions:

-\begin{enumerate} \item Some complexity metrics are highly correlated and redundant, suggesting that certain metrics may not provide additional information beyond what others already capture. \item Individual complexity metrics alone are insufficient to predict vulnerable contracts effectively, as their correlations with the existence of vulnerabilities are weak. \item Complexity metrics exhibit distinct values and distributions in vulnerable and non-vulnerable codes, demonstrating their discriminative power. \item Most complexity metrics tend to have higher values in vulnerable codes, except for a few specific ones, such as the number of comment lines, number of descendants, and average number of parameters, which were lower in vulnerable codes. \end{enumerate}
+\begin{enumerate} \item Some complexity metrics are highly correlated and redundant, suggesting that certain metrics may not provide additional information beyond what others already capture. \item Individual complexity metrics alone are insufficient to help predict vulnerable contracts effectively, as their correlations with the existence of vulnerabilities are weak. \item Complexity metrics exhibit distinct values and distributions in vulnerable and non-vulnerable codes, demonstrating their discriminative power. \item Most complexity metrics tend to have higher values in vulnerable codes, except for a few specific ones, such as the number of comment lines, number of descendants, and average number of parameters, which were lower in vulnerable codes. \end{enumerate}

 Although the Spearman rank correlation coefficients indicated low individual correlations between each complexity metric and vulnerability, our machine learning models still achieved good results.
 This suggests that no single metric can effectively distinguish between vulnerable and invulnerable contracts on its own.